 The charity works with people facing homelessness because of their addictions and those already homeless.
-And annually runs the BACK TO KINDNESS rucksack campaign – whereby 1000+ filled rucksacks are donated and distributed to homeless people at Christmas.
-This gives people living on the streets a sense of value and appreciation for their situation.
-It shows them that someone cares.
-And this show of kindness and compassion may lift their spirit enough to get them to try something, anything available, any workshop, any offer of help by local charities and services – to begin to improve their lives.
+And annually runs the Back to Kindness rucksack campaign – where 1000+ filled rucksacks are donated and distributed to homeless people by 120+ volunteers at Christmas.
+This gives people living on the streets a sense of value and the belief that there are people out there who care.
+And this show of kindness and compassion may lift their spirits enough to get them to engage with any offer of help by local charities and services – to begin to improve their lives.

 About the Beat Addiction Programme